meshtastic/enclosures/TTGO/T-Beam/M8N/K-TAC Rugged T-Beam Enclosure 1/README.md

 ## Non CNC Version

 Don't own a CNC?
 No worries!
 We deisgned a version that utilizes the armoured elemnts to be simply printed.
 For the clear acrulic or polycarboante screen protector however, you will need to cut it out by hand using the included .
 Note the template must be 3D printed.
-Paper templates varry in scale by printers and are not reliable neough.
+Paper templates varry in scale by printers and are not reliable enough.

+## Tactical Radio Pouch

+Patterns, sewing details, and instructions coming soon!